 School and/or parish property does not belong to the student.
 The school/parish is co-tenant of lockers and desks and reserves the right to search them at any time without notice.
-School officials may also search student's belongings, including but not limited to purses, book bags, and electronic devices if a violation of school policies is suspected.
+School officials may also search student's belongings, including but not limited to purses, book bags, and electronic devices.